yxuco/fabric-operation/aws/README.md

 aws_access_key_id = ABCDEFGHIJ1234567890
 aws_secret_access_key = abcdefghijklmnopqrstuvwxyz1234567890ABCD
 ```
 If you need to work with a role for a different AWS account, you can add a `profile` definition to the `config` file, similar to the `prod` profile in the above sample.
-To use the profile `prod` as the default, you can set the environment varialbe, e.g.,
+To use the profile `prod` as the default, you can set the environment variable, e.g.,
 ```
 export AWS_PROFILE=prod
 ```